 On the riding trail, there are some river crossing where you could possibly get wet feet, so bring some lighter fast drying shoes as there is nothing worse than riding with cold and wet feet!
 Or pack some flip flops in your day pack.

-The trail is a mix of rocky section and powdered dirt/sandy section, the trail is very dry and abrasive in most places and as mentioned above has many river crossings.
+The trail is a mix of rocky sections and powdered dirt/sandy sections, the trail is very dry and abrasive in most places and as mentioned above has many river crossings.

 Days comprise of an average 4 to 5 hours riding and plenty of time to explore and take photos.
 The first two days are tough climbing days, so be mentally prepared.

 If you are BRINGING YOUR OWN BIKE we recommend the following specifications: